MakeSchool-Tutorials/sa-2018-rotten-potatoes/P03-NPM/content.md

 > [info]
 >
 Typically, nodemon is installed with the `-g` or `--save-dev` flags so that it is available in all projects.
-We won't these flags for simplicity, but if you're interested you can read more [here](https://stackoverflow.com/questions/22891211/what-is-the-difference-between-save-and-save-dev) and [here](http://imcodebased.com/npm-save-or-save-dev-which-one-to-use/).
+We won't use these flags for simplicity, but if you're interested you can read more [here](https://stackoverflow.com/questions/22891211/what-is-the-difference-between-save-and-save-dev) and [here](http://imcodebased.com/npm-save-or-save-dev-which-one-to-use/).

 # Running Nodemon